Radical Caucus Bylaws

-A. Name: The name of this organization shall be the Libertarian Party Radical Caucus (LPRC or LPRadicals).
+A. Name: The name of this organization shall be the Libertarian Party Radical Caucus (LPRC).

-B. Affiliation: The LPRC is intended to operate as an independent committee or PAC in support of the U.S. Libertarian Party (LP) and LP members and candidates.
+B. Affiliation: The LPRC exists as an independent committee in support of the U.S. Libertarian Party (LP) and LP members and candidates.

 A. Principles: The LPRC endorses the Libertarian Party's Statement of Principles and the Non-Aggression Principle.
 To illustrate our understanding of libertarian principles, the LPRC shall annually issue a Caucus Platform for the use of our endorsed candidates and volunteers.